|Better research on the impact of smaller plates||10/16/19|

 Still, those who were following the modified Mediterranean-style diet reduced their systolic blood pressure (that's the bottom or second number in a blood pressure reading) by almost 5 points, while those continuing on their usual diet lowered their systolic blood pressure by a little less than 1 point.
 About one-quarter of the participants had their arterial stiffness measured: those on the Mediterranean-style diet improved their arterial stiffness score (becoming less stiff) while those on the control (usual) diet saw their arteries become more stiff by about the same amount.

 This randomized controlled trial shows that following a Mediterranean-style diet modified to meet the special dietary needs of those over 65 can indeed improve blood pressures and arterial stiffness.
 This is great - but the problem I see for my patients is that this study provided appropriate foodstuffs to the participants, making it easier (and cheaper) for them to follow the assigned diet.
 You, dear readers, can make dietary change a bit easier on yourselves by approaching these improvements one at a time: start slowly by using more olive oil in cooking rather than butter, then choose lower fat cheeses rather than full-fat cheeses, cut back on saturated fats by cutting out higher fat animal proteins and choosing leaner meats, and switch your white flour pastas for whole wheat pastas.
-Ease into these changes and you'll find your meals both tastier and better for you while still being satisfying
+Ease into these changes and you'll find your meals both tastier and better for you while still being delicious and satisfying.

 First posted: March 13, 2019